Gomoh: Infrastructure

 Gomoh has a railway station.
 Buses are available in the town.
 It has 50 km of roads and both open and closed drains.
 The two major sources of protected water are hand pumps and tap water from a treated source.
 There are 5,313 domestic electric connections and 60 road lighting points.
 It has 1 hospital with 30 beds and 12 pharmacies.
 It has 17 primary schools, 13 middle schools, 9 secondary schools, 1 senior secondary school and 1 general degree college.
 It also has 1 auditorium/ community hall.
 The town is home to the branch offices of 3 national banks, 1 cooperative bank and 1 agricultural credit society.

-But in current scenario there is no any waste management facility in the town, wastes are dumped in middle of the city, specially in Purani Bazar and burn them openly, which is harming the human health and making them sick everyday.
+But in current scenario there is no any waste management facility in the town, wastes are dumped in middle of the city, specially in Purana Bazar and burn them openly, which is harming the human health and making them sick everyday.
 No any action either from municipal corporation nor from the higher authority.

 Education

 As Gomoh is a small town, only a few educational institutes up to the secondary level exist.
 They include the Kendriya Vidyalaya Gomoh, which is managed by the railways, and G M Public School, a school affiliated with CBSE.
 G.M.
 Public School also provides hostel facilities.
 The DeNobili school is the only school in Gomoh that follows ICSE curriculum.

 Several schools, including Blossom Public School, Guru Nanak Public School, Holi Child, Sarswati Shishu Vidya Mandir, and the St. Mary's Day School, are registered through the Jharkhand Academic Council (RANCHI).
 These schools teach up to Standard 8 and follow CBSE curriculum.
 There high schools affiliated with Jharkhand Academic Council such as Azaad Hind High School, Bishop Rockey High School, and St. John de Brito High School.
 Girls High School is an all-female school in Gomoh.

 Pandit Nehru Memorial College in Gomoh offers basic tertiary education.
 However, the college's facilities are not sufficient for students who are taking specialized courses in diversified fields.
-Advanced students from this area studying fields not covered by Pandit Nehru either depend on the facilities in Bokaro Steel City (33 km), the facilities in Dhanbad (20 km), or travel to a metro city.
+Advanced students from this area studying fields not covered by Pandit Nehru either depend on the facilities in Bokaro Steel City (33 km), the facilities in Dhanbad (30 km), or travel to a metro city.
 Pre-K education is offered through Nurture Kindergarten Play School in Jeetpur.